Weierstrass cycles in moduli spaces and the Krichever map: Weierstrass cycles

 However, in the tautological rings of $\mathcal{M}_{g,1}$ and $\mathcal{M}_g$ there exist other relations, in particular, the relations following from the Mumford formula (\ref {Mumford}).
 Notice that using (\ref {Mumford}) one can get the relations (\ref {tau}) on $\mathcal{M}_{g,1}$ with the $\Psi$-matrix defined by (\ref{psi}).

-The theorem \ref {tr} gives an estimate of the tautological ring of the space $\widehat{\mathcal{CM}}_g$ from above.
-To obtain an estimate of this ring from below one can consider the restriction of this ring to the fixed points of the $S^1$-action.
+The theorem \ref {tr} gives an estimate of the tautological ring of the space $\widehat{\mathcal{CM}}_g$ from above (Precise statements can be found below).
+To obtain an estimate of this ring from below, one can consider the restriction of this ring to the fixed points of the $S^1$-action.
 Since the fixed points of the $S^{1}$-action on $\Gr(\hs)$ are of the form $\hs_{S},$ the fixed points on $\widehat{\mathcal{CM}}_{g}$ correspond to the monomial curves.
 For each Weierstrass sequence $S,$ the inclusion map $\{\hs_{S}\}\to \widehat{\mathcal{CM}_{g}}$ induces a homomorphism on the equivariant cohomology:

 The ring homomorphism $\ev_{S}$ obeys $\ev_{S}(\psi)=\psi$ and $\ev_{S}(\lambda_{i})=e_{i}(s_{1}+1,\cdots,s_{g}+1)\psi^{i}$ for all $1\leq i\leq g$.
 Taking the direct sum of all $\ev_{S}$ we obtain a ring homomorphism $\ev=\bigoplus_{S}\ev_{S},$ where $S$ runs over all the Weierstrass sequences.